admartinez/cookie-session-splitted/README.md

-# cookie-session
+# cookie-session-splitted

 [![NPM Version][npm-version-image]][npm-url]
 [![NPM Downloads][npm-downloads-image]][npm-url]
 [![Build Status][ci-image]][ci-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-Simple cookie-based session middleware.
+cookie-based session middleware that splits the value into multiple cookies if it is too large

 A user session can be stored in two main ways with cookies: on the server or on the client.
 This module stores the session data on the client within a cookie,